jesusdsg/bluesoft-case/README.md

 # Bluesoft
 Hello, I'm Jesus and this is a basic test project for training and example purposes.
-It is deploying in vercel so you can feel free to go there and test the Application.
+It is deploying in vercel so you can feel free to go there and test the Application.:sunglasses:
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.11.

 ## In local
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code explication: